 (858) 488-4810 (858) 746-4113

-Carmel Valley Mission Beach | Email Facebook
+Carmel Valley Coronado | Email Facebook

 San Diego Center For Speech Therapy, Myofunctional Therapy, & Occupational Therapy (SDCST) is a multidisciplinary center established to address a variety of patient needs.
 Our therapists are top in their respective fields, achieving the most advanced training around.
-We have 2 of the only 3 Speech-Language Pathologists who are also IAOM Certified Orofacial Myologists in all of San Diego county.
-We also are teamed up with 2 of the only Doctors of Physical Therapy in all of San Diego with experience and training in myofunctional disorders and treatment.
+We have 2 of the only few Speech-Language Pathologists who are also IAOM Certified Orofacial Myologists in all of San Diego county.
+We also are teamed up with 3 of the only Doctors of Physical Therapy in all of San Diego with experience and training in myofunctional disorders and treatment.
 We offer a variety of services for individuals of all ages including:

 OUR SERVICES